 First of two concurrent 240-hour generalist social work practice field placements.
-Requires the participation in the Integrative Seminar.
+Requires participation in the Integrative Seminar.
 Students must have applied for and been accepted into a field placement with the Social Work program in order to register for this course.

-Prerequisite: All other coursework must be completed.
-Must have approval of BSW faculty.
+Prerequisite: All other coursework must be completed with a "C" or better.
+Must have approval of the BSW Program and Field Director.
 Students may be concurrently enrolled in SWRK 4319 Social Welfare Policy Analysis.
+Any variations require prior approval of the Director of Field Education.